anthobarbarich/paradisecity/content/practical.md

       SO, CAN I RECOVER THE MONEY REMAINING ON THE WRISTBAND WHEN I LEAVE THE FESTIVAL?
   - answer: >-
-      No limit.
-Sky is the limit.

-      For your own safety the maximum amount you can recharge at once is 450 euros.
+      No but for your own safety the maximum amount you can recharge at once is 450 euros.
     question: IS THERE A LIMIT TO THE AMOUNT I CAN RECHARGE?
-  - answer: >-
-      We do not have ATM machines for paper money at Paradise City!
-BUT… we do have some special Paradise City ATM’s where you can charge your wristband with your card.
-One ATM is located at our campsite and the others ATM’s are spread over the festival ground.
-    question: ARE THERE ATM'S AT PARADISE CITY?
   - answer: >-
       Yes you can!
 There will be a Paradise City ATM located at the campsite, so you are able to charge your wristband all day and all night during your